anchit-choudhry/winterfell/THIRD-PARTY-NOTICES.md

 -----

-The following software may be included in this product: clsx, escalade, klona.
-A copy of the source code may be downloaded from https://github.com/lukeed/clsx.git (clsx), https://github.com/lukeed/escalade.git (escalade), https://github.com/lukeed/klona.git (klona).
+The following software may be included in this product: clsx, escalade.
+A copy of the source code may be downloaded from https://github.com/lukeed/clsx.git (clsx), https://github.com/lukeed/escalade.git (escalade).
 This software contains the following license and notice below:

 MIT License